Who is…

 - Great-grandsons: Judah, Dan, Gad, Asher, Issachar, Levi, Naphtali, Reuben, Simeon, Zebulun, Joseph, Benjamin

-- Other notable descendants included: King David, Jesus Christ
+- Other notable descendants included: King David, many other kings, and numerous notable people, and Jesus Christ through Mary and Joseph

 - Who was Abraham?